denoland/fresh/docs/getting-started/form-submissions.md

 next chapter explains how to progressively enhance your forms with client side JavaScript to make them more interactive.

-The way forms work in the browser, is that they peform a HTML navigation action when the user submits the form.
+The way forms work in the browser, is that they perform a HTML navigation action when the user submits the form.
 In most cases this means that when the form is submitted, a GET or POST request is sent to the server with the form data, which then responds with a new page to render.